Assumptions

 The portfolio value grows annually based on the net return, which is calculated as Investment Return minus Management Fees.
 The calculation assumes annual compounding.

-Saving Phase
+Accumulation Phase

 Depletion Age